 Sri Lanka has a notable example on how a national government can provide gender-sensitive safe migration support through comprehensive interventions at each stage of migration.
 Female migration in Sri Lanka is roughly 34.43% of total migrants (as of 2015).
 Given the vulnerability associated with domestic work (over discrimination, exploitation and abuse), the Sri Lanka Foreign Employment Bureau (SLFEB) adopted policy measures that combined increasing the minimum age limit of women migrating for domestic work with upgrading the training given to women domestic workers to the level 3 of National Vocational Qualification (NVQ) and making skills training qualification compulsory for women.
-The SBFE clearly lays down the different types of specialized skills training duration, course content, and the costs of such trainings through recognized skills training institutes.
+The SBFE clearly lays down the different types of specialized skills training courses available as per the job sector including pre-training qualification/ minimum requirements, training duration, course content, and the costs of such trainings through recognized skills training institutes.
 Furthermore, prospective migrant workers also have support in identifying reliable recruitment agencies, financing options and schemes to cover the cost of migration, migration-related administrative procedures and documentation requirements.
 There is also support to family members including support services in the destination countries and guidance on the management and investment of remittances.